Bachelor of Science

 Honors College Research Project

 Dickman, Britt M. and VanValkenburg, Cali, "COMPARING THE EFFECTS OF DIATHERMY AND DYNAMIC STRETCHING ON HIP FLEXOR FLEXIBILITY AND POSTURAL CONTROL" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 64.

 © Copyright 2015 Britt M. Dickman and Cali VanValkenburg